-In 2004, the conflict between Israelis and Palestinians had been intensifying in the wake of the second intifada or Palestinian uprising.
-Suicide bombings perpetrated by Palestinian extremists and the ongoing Israeli occupation and incursions into the territories had hardened positions on both sides.
-Israel’s construction of a security barrier or wall was further reducing contacts between Palestinians and Israelis.
+In 2004, the conflict between Israelis and Palestinians is intensifying in the wake of the second intifada or Palestinian uprising.
+Suicide bombings perpetrated by Palestinian extremists and the ongoing Israeli occupation and incursions in the territories is hardening positions on both sides.
+Israel’s construction of a security barrier or wall is further reducing contacts between Palestinians and Israelis.
 Journalists could play a key role in helping to bridge the chasm between the two peoples by creating awareness of how the conflict is affecting ordinary citizens on both sides.
 But are the Israeli and Palestinian media doing that?

 The Israeli media’s coverage of Palestinian affairs has ebbed and flowed according to the prospects for peace in the region.
 In the mid and late 1990’s, following the signing of the Oslo Peace Accords, there was a great interest among the Israeli public about the Palestinians.
 But all of that changed in 2000, says Dr. Daniel Dor, a lecturer at the Department of Communications at Tel Aviv University.
 The reason, he says, was the failure of the Camp David summit between the then Israeli Prime Minister Ehud Barak and PLO leader Yassar Arafat.